Climate change is slowly impacting every aspect of our lives.

 The warming of the planet is affecting the way we all live.
 This is amplified for communities living in the Nkhata Bay North, severely impacted by global warming.

 Climate Change is the warming effect on the planet.
 This is caused by greenhouse gases being released into the atmosphere.
-The warming then has disastrous impacts on the environment.
+As a result, the warming then has a disastrous impacts on the environment.

-The impacts of global warming in Malawi are a constant struggle for the communities living there.
-Issues such as droughts and floods not only affect the environment, they also impact people’s livelihoods.
+Global warming impacts are a constant struggle for the communities in Malawi.
+These impacts include droughts and floods which affect the environment, but also people’s livelihoods.

-The incidences of soil erosion, creation of gullies, flooded fields, strong winds and erratic rain are incredibly common in the region.
-These environmental factors then result in bad harvests and the destruction of crops, impacting people’s ability to support themselves.
+Soil erosion, creation of gullies, flooded fields, strong winds and erratic rain are incredibly common in the region.
+This then result in bad harvests and the destruction of crops.
+As a result this hugely impacts people’s ability to support themselves.